Grants and funding for non-profit organisations: What do you need to know?

 • Thematic focus – Funding sources often have specific areas of interest, such as health, education or the environment.

-Crafting a compelling application
+Crafting a compelling application for funding

 Once you’ve identified suitable funding sources, prepare a strong application by following the guidelines provided by each funder, including format, word count and submission deadlines.

 Be sure to clearly articulate your project objectives, target audience and expected outcomes.

 Provide a detailed budget, including a breakdown of costs and justifications for each expense.
 Include any supporting materials, such as letters of support, project plans or examples of past successes.